CanonicalLtd/maas-docs/en/manage-backup.md

 - MAAS 2.1 is installed on Ubuntu 16.04 LTS (Xenial) and up-to-date
 - Restoration will be to identical hardware, including the network configuration

-To backup your Postgresql database to a file called `dump.sql` in your home folder, enter the following:
+To backup your PostgreSQL database to a file called `dump.sql` in your home folder, enter the following:

 ```bash